envicutor/drafts/glossary.rst

   Dependencies
-    The set of packages (programming language compilers, execution tools, etc.) that are available during execution, their configuration and the executing user's environment variables.
+    The set of packages (programming language compilers, execution tools, etc.) that are available during execution, their configuration and the needed environment variables.

   Nix
     A declarative package manager that |product-name| uses to install and cache submission dependencies.